 If you’ve ever had a Maryland crab cake, then you know the key to a good crab cake is that there’s little filler.
 The point of a crab cake is to showcase its main ingredient: sweet jumbo lump crab meat.
 And that’s exactly what this recipe does!

-Something you may not know is that while Hayley and I are blogging friends, we’re also friends in “real life.”
-I live in Pittsburgh, PA these days but back when I was living in Morgantown, WV – Hayley and I would see each other pretty often.
-She lives near the border of PA & WV, so we’d see each other at farmer’s markets or when she’d smuggle me raw milk from across the border.
+I live in Pittsburgh, PA these days but back when I was living in Morgantown, WV – Hayley and I would see each other at farmer’s markets.
 Roby and I would also go over to her beautiful homestead to hang out.
-You might remember me talking about that time Hayley and her husband, Ray, took us foraging for ramps and morel mushrooms or that time she helped me become a more conscientious omnivore.
+You might remember me telling you about the time Hayley and her husband, Ray, took us foraging for ramps and morel mushrooms or that time she helped me become a more conscientious omnivore.

 - 3 tablespoons mayonnaise